opds-community/drafts/opds-1.2.md

 The following relations are derived from [RFC5988], with some clarification:

-- "start": The OPDS Catalog Root.
+- `start`: The OPDS Catalog Root.
-- "subsection": A Navigation Feed not better described by a more specific relation.
+- `subsection`: An OPDS Feed not better described by a more specific relation.

 When creating an OPDS Catalog with Navigation and Acquisition Feeds, OPDS Catalog providers are encouraged to use the relations defined in this specification and [RFC5988].
-If no appropriate relation is found, the Feeds SHOULD use a descriptive `atom:title` element and the `atom:link` elements SHOULD use a descriptive "title" attribute.
+If no appropriate relation is found, the Feeds <em class="rfc">should</em> use a descriptive `atom:title` element and the `atom:link` elements <em class="rfc">should</em> use a descriptive `title` attribute.

 ### 6.1.
 Relations for Previously Acquired Content

-An OPDS catalog MAY track content that was previously acquired by the user.
+An OPDS catalog <em class="rfc">may</em> track content that was previously acquired by the user.
 This specification defines two new relations to identify Acquisition Feeds listing such resources:

-- "http://opds-spec.org/shelf": A Resource that includes a user's existing set of Acquired Content, which MAY be represented as an OPDS Catalog.
+- `http://opds-spec.org/shelf`: A Resource that includes a user's existing set of Acquired Content, which <em class="rfc">may</em> be represented as an OPDS Catalog.
-- "http://opds-spec.org/subscriptions": A Resource that includes a user's set of subscriptions, which MAY be represented as an OPDS Catalog.
+- `http://opds-spec.org/subscriptions`: A Resource that includes a user's set of subscriptions, which MAY be represented as an OPDS Catalog.
-An OPDS client MAY use these links to automatically sync content to the user's local shelf or check for periodical content updates.
+An OPDS client <em class="rfc">may</em> use these links to automatically sync content to the user's local shelf or check for periodical content updates.

 ### 6.2.
 Sorting Relations

-This specification defines two new relations, which begin with "http://opds-spec.org/sort", to describe how an Acquisition Feed is sorted.
+This specification defines two new relations, which begin with `http://opds-spec.org/sort`, to describe how an Acquisition Feed is sorted.
 These relations SHOULD be used when creating Navigation Feeds and the OPDS Catalog Root, if applicable.

-- "http://opds-spec.org/sort/new": An Acquisition Feed with newly released OPDS Catalog Entries.
+- `http://opds-spec.org/sort/new`: An Acquisition Feed with newly released OPDS Catalog Entries.
 These Acquisition Feeds typically contain a subset of the OPDS Catalog Entries in an OPDS Catalog based on the publication date of the Publication.
-- "http://opds-spec.org/sort/popular": An Acquisition Feed with popular OPDS Catalog Entries.
+- `http://opds-spec.org/sort/popular`: An Acquisition Feed with popular OPDS Catalog Entries.
 These Acquisition Feeds typically contain a subset of the OPDS Catalog Entries in an OPDS Catalog based on a numerical ranking criteria.
-Acquisition Feeds using the "http://opds-spec.org/sort/new" relation SHOULD be ordered with the most recent items first.
-Acquisition Feeds using the "http://opds-spec.org/sort/popular" relation SHOULD be ordered with the most popular items first.
+Acquisition Feeds using the "http://opds-spec.org/sort/new" relation <em class="rfc">should</em> be ordered with the most recent items first.
+Acquisition Feeds using the "http://opds-spec.org/sort/popular" relation <em class="rfc">should</em> be ordered with the most popular items first.

 ### 6.3.
 Featured Relation

 This specification also defines a relation to describe an Acquisition Feed of featured items.
-This relation SHOULD be used when creating Navigation Feeds and the OPDS Catalog Root, if applicable.
+This relation <em class="rfc">should</em> be used when creating Navigation Feeds and the OPDS Catalog Root, if applicable.

-- "http://opds-spec.org/featured": An Acquisition Feed with featured OPDS Catalog Entries.
+- `http://opds-spec.org/featured`: An Acquisition Feed with featured OPDS Catalog Entries.
 These Acquisition Feeds typically contain a subset of the OPDS Catalog Entries in an OPDS Catalog that have been selected for promotion by the OPDS Catalog provider.
 No order is implied.

 ### 6.4.
 Recommendations

 This specification also defines a relation to describe an Acquisition Feed of recommended items.
 Since recommendations can be customized for the user, such feed may require some kind of prior authentication.
-This relation SHOULD be used when creating Navigation Feeds and the OPDS Catalog Root, if applicable.
+This relation <em class="rfc">should</em> be used when creating Navigation Feeds and the OPDS Catalog Root, if applicable.

-- "http://opds-spec.org/recommended": An Acquisition Feed with recommended OPDS Catalog Entries.
+- `http://opds-spec.org/recommended`: An Acquisition Feed with recommended OPDS Catalog Entries.
 These Acquisition Feeds typically contain a subset of the OPDS Catalog Entries in an OPDS Catalog that have been selected specifically for the user.
-Acquisition Feeds using the "http://opds-spec.org/recommended" relation SHOULD be ordered with the most recommended items first.
+Acquisition Feeds using the `http://opds-spec.org/recommended` relation <em class="rfc">should</em> be ordered with the most recommended items first.

 ## 7. Other Considerations

 ### 7. Discovering OPDS Catalogs

 OPDS Catalogs may be referenced in HTML/XHTML pages, HTTP headers, or using other techniques.
 These links may reference both OPDS Catalog Entries or Feeds.
-Links to OPDS Catalog Entry Document Resources MUST use a type attribute of "application/atom+xml;type=entry;profile=opds-catalog".
-Links to OPDS Catalog Feed Document Resources MUST use a type attribute of "application/atom+xml;profile=opds-catalog".
+Links to OPDS Catalog Entry Document Resources <em class="rfc">must</em> use a type attribute of `application/atom+xml;type=entry;profile=opds-catalog`.
+Links to OPDS Catalog Feed Document Resources <em class="rfc">must</em> use a type attribute of `application/atom+xml;profile=opds-catalog`.

 The most common mechanism for encouraging the auto-discovery of OPDS Catalogs is to link from an HTML document to the OPDS Catalog Root Resource, using the auto-discovery pattern popularized by the syndicated feed community [AUTODISCOVERY].

-Multiple links to OPDS Catalog Resources MAY be expressed in a single HTML document.
+Multiple links to OPDS Catalog Resources <em class="rfc">may</em> be expressed in a single HTML document.

 An example of two links inside an HTML page about the same Publication: